nasa/openmct/docs/src/guide/index.md

 object, and will also be returned by `getMetadata()` above.

 ## Type
-The `type` capability exposes information about the domain object’s type.
+The `type` capability exposes information about the domain object's type.
 It has the same interface as `Type`; see Core API.

 ## View